-Key performance indicators should be devised to measure the achievement of the Scottish Government's Active Travel policies:
+Key performance indicators should be devised to measure the achievement of the Scottish Governments Active Travel policies:

-- Its committed to increasing levels of walking & cycling as transport modes and as leisure activities.
+Its committed to increasing levels of walking & cycling as transport modes and as leisure activities.

-- Cutting the nubber of short car journeys to stations in accordance with its Transport Policy commitment to " increase the proportion of short journeys made on foot and on bikes to reduce carbon emissions, improve air quality, reduce congestion and contribute to a healthier Scotland thus contributing to the sustainability golden rule to enhance the environment and reduce emissions".
+Its Transport Policy commitment to "increase the proportion of short journeys made on foot and on bikes to reduce carbon emissions, improve air quality, reduce congestion and contribute to a healthier Scotland thus contributing to the sustainability golden rule to enhance the environment and reduce emissions".

-- Its Cycling Action Plan for Scotland target that 10% of all journeys should be by bike by 2020.
+Its Cycling Action Plan for Scotland target that 10% of all journeys should be by bike by 2020.

-- Its National Transport Strategy statement that "We aim to further increase funding for cycling and walking overall and will place more emphasis on the promotion of them as sustainable forms of transport ...focusing on ...and the carriage of bicycles on public transport."
+Its National Transport Strategy statement that "We aim to further increase funding for cycling and walking overall and will place more emphasis on the promotion of them as sustainable forms of transport ...focusing on ...and the carriage of bicycles on public transport."